macie-k/remove-ghost-followers/README.md

 # Remove all ghost followers from instagram
-Finds and removes everyone who hasn't interacted with any of your posts
+Finds and removes everyone who hasn't interacted with the last 100 of your posts

 <br>